rpural/nqueens/README.md

 # nqueens
+Ssolutions of the n-queens problem

-Python solution of the n-queens problem
+queens.py is a Python solution for the n-queens problem.